Secrets of the Clownfish – Nemo’s awesome adventure revealed

 Characteristics of the clownfish

-Clownfishes create a long life lasting symbiosis relationship with Anemones and they need one for protection and survival.
+Clownfishes create a long life lasting symbiosis relationship with anemones and they need one for protection and survival.

 Nemos live in shallow warm water, from 5 meter to 15 meters deep.
-They are commonly found living in Giant carpet anemones or Magnificent anemones.

 Social behavior of the clownfish